 No. The MasterTrack certificate was designed to be completed over a 6 month period (taking 2 classes at a time), or a 4 month period (taking 3 classes at a time).
 It is strongly discouraged for students to take more than 3 classes at a time, unless they are working on the MasterTrack full time.
 Each course is approximately 8-weeks long.

-The MasterTrack program began in September 2020 with 90 students in the first cohort.
-There is currently no limit to the number of students who can join a MasterTrack cohort.
+The MasterTrack certificate began in September 2020 with 90 students in the first cohort.
+There is currently no limit to the number of students who can join the MasterTrack certificate cohort.